ptomato/temporal-slides-in-progress/README.md

 - What's new?
 - Roadmap
 - Feedback
-- Open questions
+- Things the plenary should be aware of

 ---

-# Recap: Where to find... 🔎
+# 🔎 Recap: Where to find...

 - ...the **spec draft**? [tc39.es/proposal-temporal](https://tc39.es/proposal-temporal/)
 - ...the MDN-style **API docs**? [tc39.es/proposal-temporal/docs](https://tc39.es/proposal-temporal/docs/)